Why Larger Homes Sell for Less per Square Foot

 The Importance of Trends

-While average or median per-square-foot costs may not provide an accurate measure of a property’s value, they can offer valuable insights into market trends.
+While average or median per-square-foot costs may not provide an accurate measure of a property’s value, they can offer valuable insights into overall market trends.
 By comparing the average price per square foot over time, we can discern whether property values are rising or falling.

 The Bottom Line